-- ☑ Continue to operate HCHA's Housing Choice Voucher program between 98% and 100% of occupancy as permitted by HCHA's annual budget authority (ABA) and restricted net position (RNP) account. - ☑ HCHA received an additional 65 VASH vouchers in 2016.
-HCHA currently manages 673 VASH vouchers.
+- ☑ Continue to operate HCHA's Housing Choice Voucher program between 98% and 100% of occupancy as permitted by HCHA's annual budget authority (ABA) and restricted net position (RNP) account. - ☑ HCHA currently manages 673 VASH vouchers.
 The vouchers are set aside to help house homeless veterans.
-HCHA will continue to work with the VA to house homeless veterans and encourage self-sufficiency. - ☑ Continuing to provide a local preference for homeless families. - ☑ Continuing to meet the Housing needs of families in the Harris County Housing Authority's jurisdiction as identified in the Harris County Consolidated Plan:
+HCHA will continue to work with the VA to house homeless veterans and encourage self-sufficiency. - ☑ Continuing to provide a local preference for homeless families. - ☑ Continuing to meet the Housing needs of families in the Harris County Housing Authority's jurisdiction as identified in the Harris County Consolidated Plan (FY2019-2023):